TJCAJ/tnl/README.md

 The main body of the homepage welcomes the user and intend to describe what and who it is created for via clear and consist information about KPC United’s poker club in Stockholm, Sweden.

-#### KPC United
+-__Who we are__
-Here I also added a separate description about the club, its members and a brief historic background as an introduction and helpful guide to new users and whoever is interested in joining the club.
+Here I added a separate description about the club, its members and a brief historic background as an introduction and helpful guide to new users and whoever is interested in joining the club.

-- __The Nut Club Section__
+- __The Nut Club__

- Is a vital part of the website that depict an overview of recent winners and tournaments.
-This should encourage the user to use its member service and for others to join the club and share their passion for poker.
+ Is a vital part of the website with information about membership fees and membership perks for the user.

-This is also where we have a short description of some of the most common poker games with information that I’ve translated from the Swedish online version of the poker website [888poker](https://www.888poker.se/magazine/strategy/poker-variations)
+- __Membership Guidlines__
+As the website deals with gambling I decided to add this information about the guidlines for members of KPC United.
+This was made with feedback from friends and family about this project.

 - __Meetup Times section__